Featuring : Graeme Rhodes as The Gent

 Morgan Stern is a powerfully moving monologue that will leave you with as many questions as answers.

 A moving monologue, directed by Goldele Rayment, Morgan Stern was described by critic Lisa Thatcher as: “A troubling, beautiful, uplifting ninety minutes that will leave you breathless”.
 Veteran actor Graeme Rhodes has been praised by The Sydney Morning Herald’s Jason Blake for his “exceptional performance” as The Gent.

 The production commands the audience’s attention throughout as the English Georgian gentleman slowly recovers heartbreaking memories of his daughter, whom he committed to the infamous Bethlem insane asylum.
 With these come a growing realisation that he must make amends and try to save Morgan from the same fate as his daughter.

 It is due to the generosity of our friends, families, supporters and ticket holders that we are able to make theatre.
-We’d like to make special mention of those who have contributed to Morgan Stern’s Edinburgh tour anonymously and to the following individuals and organisations for their kind support…
+We’d like to make special mention of those who have contributed to Morgan Stern’s development and especially the Edinburgh tour anonymously and to the following individuals and organisations for their kind support…

 VIP SPONSOR & Honorary Rogue

 Ashfield Youth Theatre & Ashfield City Council Artist Xchange program